surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 	eval($class);
 	echo memory_get_usage() . "\n";

-As class declaration is honorred at compile time, we use an `eval()` statement to declare it at runtime and measure, with the PHP memory manager, its memory usage, just for it, we haven't created any object of it in this code.
+As class declaration is honorred at compile time, we use an `eval()` statement to declare it at runtime and measure - with the PHP memory manager - its memory usage - just for it - we haven't created any object of it in this code (yet).

-The diff memory is 2216 bytes, aka about 2Kb.
+The diff memory is 2216 bytes, aka about 2Kb (assuming LP64).

 Now, we are going to dive into PHP's sources to show you what happens, and to confirm our practice by some theory.